Bacterial Meningitis Vaccination Requirement

-- You are returning to college after a break in enrollment of one, or more, fall or spring semesters.
+- You are returning to college after a break in enrollment.

 - You are an early college, dual credit or other exceptional admissions student enrolled in classes on a Lone Star College campus.

-- You are a non-credit Career & Technical Education student also enrolled in credit classes.
+- You are a non-credit Career & Continuing Education student also enrolled in credit classes.